or

 But Greenberg never complained.

-He just showed up and hit, making being Jewish look like a strength and not a weakness.
+He simply showed up and hit, making being Jewish look like a strength and not a weakness.

 The Sacred Stand: Yom Kippur, 1934

-In the 1934 pennant race, Greenberg made national headlines not for hitting, but for not playing.
+In the 1934 pennant race, Greenberg made national headlines not for hitting, but for refusing to hit.

 In honor of his faith, he sat out a crucial late-season game on Yom Kippur, the holiest day in Judaism.

-No other major leaguer, but Hank Greenberg, lost nearly four full seasons of playing time during World War II.
+No other major leaguer other than Hank Greenberg lost nearly four full seasons of playing time because of their beliefs.

 At 30, it seemed he had chosen country over career.